 The example pictured above is a Jeopardy review game for the 3rd grade STAAR Reading Test and is available in my Teachers Pay Teachers store.

 Kahoot is so much fun to play.
 This one is easy and free to create and play but does require the students to have devices.
 (Just something to keep in mind and plan for.)
 I like Kahoot because I can create an interactive game with my own questions and answer choices, which means I’m targeting my specific students.
 It does, however, mean that I have to take the time to create my own questions and answer choices.

-Create fun Test Prep Activities with Your Task Cards
+Create Fun Test Prep Activities with Your Task Cards

 Place the task cards around the room or hallway and have your students “scoot” from one to the next.
 Simple, yet fun.
 They really enjoy being able to move around rather than sit at their desks all day.

-Board Games with Task Cards
+Repurpose Board Games with Task Cards

 Use a set of task cards with games like Connect 4, Jenga, and Candy Land.
 Set up the games around the room and have students play in groups.
-Game play stays the same, except that each student must complete a task card before he/she takes a turn.
+The gameplay stays the same, except that each student must complete a task card before he/she takes a turn.
 Super easy!
 This activity is perfect for test prep because you can differentiate what students are practicing based on their needs.
-Some may need to practice using context clues task cards while others should focus on main idea.
+Some may need to practice using context clues task cards while others should focus on the main idea.

 What Am I Leaving Out?